ishanjmukherjee/savanna-finetuning-guide/README.md

-* Notice that without the `--enforce-sample-length` flag, you get [contiguous packing](https://huggingface.co/blog/sirluk/llm-sequence-packing#the-solution-sequence-packing), whereas with the flag, you get right-padding.
+* Notice that without the `--enforce-sample-length` flag, you get [contiguous packing](https://huggingface.co/blog/sirluk/llm-sequence-packing#the-solution-sequence-packing), whereas with the flag, you get right padding.
 You might want one or the other depending on your use case.
 * For a concrete example, if you want to *condition* your prompts to Evo 2, you will have sequences like `[CLADE_TYPE_A]ACGTG...`, `[CLADE_TYPE_B]CTCTA...`,